kev374k/league_prediction_models/docs/README.md

 ## Problem Identification

-One problem that capsulates the most important question n League of Legends is about who is going to win?
+One problem that capsulates the most important question in League of Legends is about who is going to win?
 Each and every game has a singular answer, yet it is more complex than most people think.

 There are a variety of factors that go into each and every game, which is why we analyzed a dataset of competitive games from the year 2022.
 In this data, each game was 12 lines long.
 10 for the players (5 from each team), and 2 for the teams (where data was summarized).